yugabyte/yugabyte-db/docs/content/preview/drivers-orms/smart-drivers.md

 ### Cluster-aware connection load balancing

-With cluster-aware connection load balancing, connections are distributed uniformly across all the YB-TServers in the cluster, irrespective of their placement.
+With cluster-aware (also referred to as uniform) connection load balancing, connections are distributed uniformly across all the YB-TServers in the cluster, irrespective of their placement.

 For example, if a client application creates 100 connections to a YugabyteDB cluster consisting of 10 nodes, then the driver creates 10 connections to each node.
 If the number of connections is not exactly divisible by the number of servers, then a few may have 1 less or 1 more connection than the others.
 This is the client view of the load, so the servers may not be well balanced if other client applications are not using the smart driver.